 Your home can become damaged at any time of the year, just because it’s sunny that does not mean that you should let your guard down and keep a close eye on your home for any faults.

 You should always check your homes external pipework for any signs of external damage.
 As well as this you should regularly check under your sink for any moisture and look out for surprise puddles of water on the floor.
-If you want to avoid getting a home leak, check out this article we wrote!
+If you want to avoid getting a home leak, check out this article we have written!

 Do Not Hand Wash Your Car